5 Signs You’re Not Eating EnoughArticle posted in: Diet & Nutrition

 5. Your weight loss has plateaued.

 While losing weight, it’s often easier to lose the first 15% of body weight due to the way we burn fat.
-As stated before, the body burns through glycogen stores in the muscles first, meaning most of the fat we initially burn is muscle rather than the preferred fat stores.
-Mayo Clinic less muscle our body’s metabolism slows down, and we require fewer maintenance calories than before.
+As stated before, the body burns through glycogen stores in the muscles first, meaning most of the weight we initially burn is muscle rather than the preferred fat stores.
+Mayo Clinic explains that with less muscle, our body’s metabolism slows down and we require fewer maintenance calories than before.
 This marks a plateau in the number of calories being consumed and burned off and requires a reassessment of your diet and fitness habits for your new weight.
 You might need to adjust what types of foods you’re eating to ensure they give you energy and protein so you can also add a new fitness routine.
-The combination of new habits will force your body to recalibrate so you can begin to results again.
+The combination of new habits will force your body to recalibrate so you can begin to see results again.